tylermercer/personal-website/src/en/posts/software/write-entire-emails-with-just-one-line.md

 ---
 title: '"Write entire emails with just one line"'
-description: Or UFTAAS (useless filler text, as a service)
+description: The rise of UFTaaS (Useless Filler Text as a Service)
 date: 2023-06-23 12:00:00
 ---

 Email platform [Superhuman](https://superhuman.com/)^[Superhuman apparently receives rave reviews from its customers.
 I can't make any claims about its overall usefulness, having never used it.
-This article is just addressing the AI feature.] has this blurb on their landing page:
+This article is just addressing the AI feature described on the landing page.] has this blurb on their landing page:

 > **Introducing Superhuman AI**<br/>
 > Write entire emails with just one line